leo-editor/leo-editor/leo/doc/importers.md

 And similarly for coffeescript.

-At present, the C-language importer only counts curly brackets, but this can lead to a strange assignment of lines to block in cases such as:
+**Missing function signature lines** At present, the C-language importer only counts curly brackets, but this can lead to a strange assignment of lines to block in cases such as:
 ```c
 static void foo(bar)
 {}
 ```
 The block associated with foo will consist only of the line {}, with an unhelpful headline.
 The perfect import check will succeed, but the post-pass should move the int foo(bar) line into the next block.
 Theoretically, the post-pass should be aware of comments that intervene between the two lines given above, but in practice we can ignore such bizarre cases, because the file will still import correctly.

 ### A subtle detail about comparisons.

 The python and coffeescript importers no longer override i.v2_gen_lines.